-If you want to transmit a one-way message to your food truck customers, a billboard one option; radio ads work as well.
+If you want to transmit a one-way message to your food truck customers, a billboard is one option.
+Radio or newspaper ads work as well.
 However, if your goal is to build your personal brand and food truck business around loyal customers, a better option is to use a marketing channel like Twitter, where engagement is one-to-many and one-on-one.

 7 Tips For Building Your Personal Brand On Twitter: